<img src="https://www.webtraxs.com/webtraxs.php?id=gosuburban&amp;st=img" alt="">

 4 min read

-Can I Use Duct Tape on a Hydraulic Hose? + 14 Other FAQs
+Can I Use Duct Tape on a Hydraulic Hose?
+And 14 Other FAQs

 Mishandling heavy equipment can have serious, potentially disastrous consequences, especially when it comes to their hydraulics.
 It’s important to remember that most maintenance, even some of the most basic tasks, should be completed by an authorized dealer or hydraulics specialist.